Hardiness zones

 USDA 4-11

-Landscape Use: Mixed flower garden, border, accent, mesic gardens themes in arid and semi-arid climates.
+Landscape Use: Mixed flower gardens, sensory gardens, border, accent, mesic gardens themes in arid and semi-arid climates.

-Form & Character: Herbaceous perennial, bright, festive, airy
+Form & Character: Clumping, bright, festive, airy and strong-smelling (in a good way).

-Growth Habit: Slow to moderate, basal clumping when vegetative sending flower stalks to 2' tall.
+Growth Habit: Evergreen, herbaceous perennial grown as a biennial in Phoenix.
+Growth rate is slow to moderate, basaly clumping when vegetative sending flower stalks to 2-feet tall.

-Foliage/Texture: Basally clumping, glacous, pinntified to 5" long; medium fine texture.
+Foliage/Texture: Basally clumping, glaucous, pinntified to 5-inches long; medium fine texture.

-Flowers & Fruits: Brilliant yellow flowers petals characteristic of the daisy family, flowers about 2" in diameter.
-Undersides of flower petals are streaked with chocolate brown 'lines'; fruit structures consist of hardened, brown sepals serving up fruit like plates of food, ornamental also.
+Flowers & Fruits: Brilliant yellow flowers, petals characteristic of the Asteraceae (daisy) family, flowers about 2-inches wide.
+Undersides of flower petals are streaked with chocolate brown; fruit structures consist of hardened brown sepals serving up fruit-like plates of food, ornamental also.

 Seasonal Color: Flowering in April in Phoenix.
-Sone sources declare the chocolate flower as a night bloomer, but this is not the case in Phoenix.
+Some sources state that chocolate flower is a night bloomer, but this is not the case in Phoenix.

-Temperature: Tolerant of all but highest summer heat, will freeze to ground in coldest climates.
+Temperature: Tolerant of all but the highest summer heat in Phoenix, in other colder climates will freeze to ground during winter.

 Light: Partial shade to full sun, no intense western exposures.